WDD 330: Web Frontend Development II

 Environment Variables

-We are about to change our application so that it communicates with an API server.
-This server will provide endpoints that we can hit (access) to do things like pull product information, login users, submit orders, etc. During development, changes are made that do not need to show up in the production environment.
-A development server is a testing environment used during application development.
+This application will be changed to use an API server that will provide endpoints to access tasks like getting product information, logging in users, submitting orders, etc. During development, changes are made that do not need to show up in the production environment.
+The development server is a testing environment used during application development.
 The application can be changed without worrying about the live application on the production server which has the real real data that must be protected.

 This separation is very common in development.
-This means however that we are going to have to change the URL we use depending on whether our code is running in a development environment or a production environment.
-We could do this manually, but chances are that at some point the development server URL is sent to the production server❗That would be bad.
+This means however that you are going to have to change the URL that is being used depending on whether the code is running in a development environment or a production environment.

 Environment variables are a way to store values that are specific to the environment the code is running in.
-For example, we could have a variable that stores the URL of the development server and another variable that stores the URL of the production server.
+For example, you could have a variable that stores the URL of the development server and another variable that stores the URL of the production server.
 Environment variables provide values that change automatically depending on where the code is running.
-Most of the time we create these in a file called .env (dotenv).
-We are using Vite as our build tool and it has the built in ability to work with these files.
+Most of the time you create these in a file called .env (dotenv).
+You are using Vite as the build tool and it has the built in ability to work with these files.
 It will automatically look for a .env file and if it finds one it will make the variables defined therein available through a special global: import.meta.env.

-Because Vite is for building frontend projects where all the code ends up in the browser, it gives us a way to control which of our environment variables become available in our client facing code.
-Any variable we want to use in the code we send out will need to be prefaced by VITE_ syntax.
+Because Vite is for building frontend projects where all the code ends up in the browser, it gives us a way to control which of the environment variables become available in the client facing code.
+Any variable you want to use in the code you send out will need to be prefaced by VITE_ syntax.

 1. Open the .env.sample file in the src directory.